136 people just voted on Patient Is (Too) Hot for Teacher

 When she looked into the room, she saw the patient, a woman with a severe postpartum psychiatric disorder, who had just gouged both of her own eyes out with her bare hands.
 She was sitting cross-legged on the floor, holding her eyes in her hands.

 The first staff member to witness the scene, who was now lying face down on the floor, had a heart attack when he first witnessed the woman while he was making his rounds.

 My mom screamed for help, and frantically tried to perform CPR on the staff member.
 All the while, the woman just sat rather calmly, holding her own eyes.

-111 people just voted on Jane May Be Possessed
+Jane May Be Possessed